 Have an understanding and knowledge of the Referee Supervisor's role and duties.
-Be aware of his location during a game.

 Game Summary Report:

 Provide a game summary report at the next Directorate Meeting including but not limited to the issues and items listed above.
 Please ensure to include the final score and any game misconduct and match penalties assessed.